-Lighting and landscaping provided along pathway to create a controlled environment.
+Lighting and landscaping are provided along the pathway to create a controlled environment.
 Lighting along pedestrian pathways is essential in maintaining a friendly, safe environment at all times of day.

-Figure E14 (below): street view of the Promenade in Wayzata, Minnesota
+Figure E13 (below): street view of the Promenade in Wayzata, Minnesota